utkarshg6/helpful/Rust.md

 - When you run the command, behind the scenes Rust builds a test runner binary that runs the functions annotated with the `test` attribute.

 - You can write the functions that are not tests inside the tests module, for example a helper function.
 So, the only way for the Rust to know whether a function is a test function is through the `#[test]` attribute.
+- The tests fail when something in the test function panics.

 - Here is the table for the logging statistics: